 - Your valid residence permit.

 - Your birth certificate.
 This document may need to be legalised or bear an apostille stamp.
 If the certificate is not in Dutch, English, French or German then it will need to be translated.

 - Your Civic Integration Exam certificate or other diploma (such as NT2).

 Some additional documents may be required depending on your situation.

 Dutch citizenship application costs

-An application for Dutch citizenship by naturalisation for a single person costs 855 euros.
-A naturalisation request for multiple people (such as a family) costs 1.091 euros.
+An application for Dutch citizenship by naturalisation for a single person costs 1023 euros (2024).
+A naturalisation request together with a partner costs 1.305 euros (2024).
 Applying for Dutch citizenship via the option procedure has lower fees.

 Outcome of the citizenship application

 After they have considered your application the IND will send you the outcome via mail.

 If your application is successful then the IND will send confirmation of your citizenship.
 You will also receive an invitation from your gemeente to attend a compulsory citizenship ceremony where you will receive your Dutch nationality certificate (bewijs van Nederlanderschap).
 At the ceremony you must declare your allegiance to the Netherlands (in Dutch).
 Once you have Dutch citizenship then you can also apply for a Dutch passport.